256dpi/fire/README.md

 endpoint.Register("api", router)
 ````

-Resources can be added with `AddResource` before the routes are registered on an instance that implements the `gin.IRouter` interface with `Register`.
+Resources can be added with `AddResource` before the routes are registered using `Register` on a gin router.

 ### Authenticators